julie-ng/blocklift-js-archived/README.md

-# blocklift
+# Blocklift.js

-A dead simple and developer friendly JavaScript library for handline object storage on Azure
+A dead simple and developer friendly JavaScript library for handling object storage on Azure.

 ## Examples